gregwhitaker/praxis/README.md

 - [demo](demo) - Simple demo application that sends events to Praxis.

 ## Building Praxis
-Run the following command to build Praxis:
+Run the following command to build Praxis as a set of Docker images:

     ./gradlew clean buildImage